shepherdjerred/scout-for-lol/packages/frontend/src/pages/privacy.md

-# Privacy policy
+# Privacy Policy

-_Last updated: April 20, 2023_
+**Last updated: September 26, 2025**

-The privacy of your data—and it is your data, not ours!—is a big deal to us.
-In this policy, we lay out: what data we collect and why; how your data is handled;
-and your rights with respect to your data.
-We promise we never sell your data: never have, never will.
+The privacy of your data is important to us.
+In this policy, we explain what data we collect and why, how your data is handled, and your rights.
+We never sell your data.

 This policy is split into sections.
-For your convenience, links to each of those sections is as follows:
+For your convenience, links to each section:

 - [Privacy policy](#privacy-policy)
 - [What we collect and why](#what-we-collect-and-why)